-Changing your W-4 withholding can help you get through a recession, and keep the good times rolling.
+Changing your W-4 withholding can help put more money in your pocket today, and keep the good times rolling.

 Smaller refund, bigger paycheck

-April 15 is the anniversary of the day Lincoln died and the anniversary of the day the Titanic sank.
-It's also the deadline for filing your tax return.
+April 15, 2024, it's the deadline for filing your tax return.
 But hey, let’s look at the bright side:

 If you’re one of the nearly 75 percent of Americans who get a tax refund year after year, we can show you how to keep the good times rolling.
 With a little effort, you can start getting next year’s refund starting next pay day.

 Sure, we all love our springtime refunds.
 But doesn't it make more sense to receive your money when you earn it?
-And you can do just that by filing a new Form W-4, Employee's Withholding Allowance Certificate, with your employer to adjust the number of allowances you are claiming.
-You can claim an allowance for yourself, your spouse and your dependents, for example.
-Each allowance for 2017 basically makes $4,050 of your annual income off-limits to withholding.
-Claiming extra allowances on your W-4 will automatically decrease the amount of taxes withheld from your paycheck, increasing your take-home pay.
+And you can do just that by filing a new Form W-4, Employee's Withholding Certificate, with your employer to adjust the amount of tax withheld from your paycheck.
 You'll enjoy instant gratification from a do-it-yourself pay raise.

 Avoid costly mind games